 Max is a native of Cleveland, Ohio, where he attended St. Ignatius High School.
 He graduated from Boston College, where he earned both a BA in Philosophy and German Studies and an MA in Philosophy.
-While pursuing graduate studies at BC, he served as a Peer Minister through Campus Ministry and Residential Life in one of the freshmen residence halls.
+While pursuing graduate studies at BC, he served as a Peer Minister through Campus Ministry and Residential Life.
 Max spent two years in the Twin Cities discerning a religious vocation as a Jesuit novice.
 He currently teaches theology at Georgetown Visitation Preparatory School in Washington, DC.

 112 Darnall Hall

 Seher was born and raised in the Sunnyvale, California.
 She completed her undergraduate degree in Religious Studies and Psychology at Santa Clara University.
 She spent much of her free time at SCU in Campus Ministry working with the Interfaith Council.
-Seher is currently a student at Hartford Seminary where she is finishing her M.A. in Islamic Studies with an emphasis in Muslim-Christian Relations and a Graduate Certificate in Islamic Chaplaincy.
-Seher has been deeply involved in her local Muslim and Interfaith communities; being a part of both and building bridges is one of her biggest passions.
+Seher holds an M.A. in Islamic Studies with an emphasis in Muslim-Christian Relations at Hartford Seminary and a Graduate Certificate in Islamic Chaplaincy.
+Seher serves as a Chaplain Resident at MedStar Georgetown University Hospital in addition to her role as CIR.

 419 Harbin Hall

-Born in Albuquerque, New Mexico and raised just outside Washington, D.C. in Maryland, Heather Kinney has nearly fifteen years of experience in ministry.
+Born in New Mexico and raised in Maryland, Heather Kinney has fifteen years of experience in ministry.
 She holds degrees in Religious Studies (B.A., University of Missouri) and Theology (M.A., Washington Theological Union).
-Heather has served in campus ministry at Case Western Reserve University and the University of San Diego and in parish ministry at St. Matthew’s Cathedral in Washington, D.C., specializing in faith formation and retreats.
+Heather has served in both campus and parish ministry throughout the United States and currently serves as Formation Team Advisor for the Paulist Fathers, the first community of Catholic priests founded in the United States.

 Rev. Joel Daniels

-Joel Daniels is a PhD student at Georgetown University in the Theological and Religious Studies program.
-Prior to coming to Georgetown, Joel and his family helped start and then pastor a church in the Boston area.
-During their time in Boston, Joel earned his master’s degree in Theological Studies from Boston University.
-Joel holds credentials in the Church of God (Cleveland, TN) and has served in various pastoral roles for the past ten years.
-He will live in Henle 2 with his wife, Heather, and their children.
+Joel Daniels is a Ph.D. student at Georgetown University in the Theological and Religious Studies program.
+Prior to coming to Georgetown, Joel earned his master’s degree in Theological Studies from Boston University.
+Joel has served in various pastoral roles for the past ten years.
+He lives in the Residence Hall with his wife, Heather, and their children.

 Rev. Matthew Carnes, S.J.